Mike's Place

 Mike's Place (מייקס פלייס) is an Israeli chain of bars, with three bars around the country.

 History

 In 1992 Michael Vigodda, a photojournalist, opened Mike's Place in downtown Jerusalem.
-Vigodda named the bar after another bar called "Mike's Place" located at the Carleton University Student's Center in Ottawa, Ontario, Canada.
+Vigodda named the bar after another bar called "Mike's Place" located at the Carleton University Students' Center in Ottawa, Ontario, Canada.
 This was, in turn, named after former Canadian Prime Minister and statesman Lester B. "Mike" Pearson, who won the 1957 Nobel Peace Prize for his role in defusing the Suez Crisis.

 In 1995, Assaf Ganzman, an Israeli blues musician and vocalist for a band called SOBO, became an owner of the bar after Vigodda returned to Canada.